Origin of the COP

 The future of the COPs

-The three conventions are fully interrelated.
-Climate change affects biodiversity and promotes desertification.
-Until now, the climate change, biodiversity and desertification conferences have met independently of each other.
+The three conventions are fully interlinked and will see an augmented need for alignment of their agreements and actions as the impacts of climate change intensify, negatively affecting biodiversity and driving desertification.
+Until now, the Climate Change Conference, the Biodiversity Conference and the Conference on Desertification have met independently of each other.
 However, more and more actors and participants are insisting on the need to seek cross-cutting solutions to these environmental threats and even to unify the three types of conferences.
+The role of civil society, especially the private sector, will be increasingly important in implementing the agreements reached at each of the three COPs.

 Iberdrola in the COPs

-The Iberdrola group, a world leader in the fight against climate change, is intensely active within the framework of the global debate on climate policies, actively participating in the main milestones of the global agenda, such as UN summits.
-So our next focus is on COP28 in Dubai, where we will push for an acceleration of climate ambition.
+The Iberdrola Group, a world leader in the fight against climate change, is intensely active within the framework of the global debate on climate policies, actively participating in the main milestones of the global agenda, such as UN summits.
+Our next focus is on COP29 in Azerbaijan, where we will push for an acceleration of climate goals.

-We also attended the COP15 on biodiversity, held in 2022 in Montreal (Canada), where we presented our Biodiversity Plan [PDF].
-This initiative establishes the necessary mechanisms to ensure that our activity contributes to generating better environmental conditions in 2030 than those that existed previously.
-Among other innovations, we have set ourselves the objective of achieving a net positive impact on the ecosystems and species where we operate by 2030 and we have established an innovative accounting framework for quantifying the impact of our actions on ecosystems.
+We will also attend the COP16 in Cali, Colombia where we will continue with the objectives set out in the Biodiversity Plan [PDF] that we presented at the previous COP15 on biodiversity, held in Montreal, Canada.
+This plan establishes the necessary mechanisms to ensure that our activity contributes to generating better environmental conditions in 2030 than those that existed previously.
+Among other innovations, we have set ourselves the objective of achieving a net positive impact on ecosystems and species where we operate by 2030 and we have established an innovative accounting framework for quantifying the impact of our actions on ecosystems.